Eddie Burns

 Biography

-A local junior, Burns was an inaugural Bulldog in 1935 and played in the Club's very first reserve grade match, before making his first-grade debut in Round 3 against Balmain.
+A local junior, Burns was a member of the inaugural side in 1935 and played in the Club's very first reserve grade match, before making his first-grade debut in Round 3 against Balmain.

-After his passing in June 2003 at the age of 87, Eddie was named at prop in the Berries to Bulldogs 70 Year Team of Champions in 2004.
+After his passing in June 2003 at the age of 87, Eddie was posthumously named at prop in the Berries to Bulldogs 70 Year Team of Champions in 2004.
 On April 1 2007, he was inducted into the Bulldogs Ring of Champions.

 On 1st August 2015, Eddie was inducted in the Canterbury-Bankstown Hall of Fame as part of the Club's 80th Year celebrations.